 Let's look at a few things you need to look out for when shopping for sustainable sneakers.

 When choosing sustainable sneakers, the first thing to look out for when shopping is the kind of material used.
 Sustainable sneakers come in a wide range of materials, including natural fibers and recycled materials.

 Natural fibers like hemp and cotton provide excellent raw materials for sustainable sneakers, as they are breathable, durable, and comfortable to wear.
 Cork, algae foam, and vegan leather are other popular materials used to make sustainable sneakers.

-Some sneaker brands also focus on using recycled materials like recycled plastic bottles or recycled polyester.
-Manufacturers transform plastics and other items which might have otherwise ended up discarded into useful materials to make a new pair of sneakers.
+Some sneaker brands also use recycled materials like recycled plastic bottles or polyester.
+Manufacturers transform plastics and other items that might have otherwise ended up discarded into useful materials to make a new pair of sneakers.

 Natural materials sometimes don't hold up so well when it comes to performance.
 So many brands combine natural materials with synthetic binders to reduce their carbon footprint.

 The next thing to look out for when shopping for sustainable sneakers is their ethics and sustainability.
 Are their materials sourced sustainably?
 Is their manufacturing process ethical?
 Are their employees paid for wages, and is their working environment safe?

 Consider their certifications - are they a certified B corporation, or do they promote environmental sustainability?